thimens/DataMapper/README.md

 ```c#
 return db.Get<ExampleClass>(CommandType.Text, query, parameters, "Clients.FirstName", "Clients.LastName");
 ```
 If you don't inform any key, all items read from database will be added to the list.
 Sometimes it is ok, sometimes it is not.
-I recommend you to inform the keys always as possible.
+I recommend you to inform the keys whenever possible.

 Like nested objects, you can also nest a list inside another list.
 The classes: